obonaventure/cnp3/book-2nd/principles/network.rst

 .. index:: source routing

 Another technique can be used to automatically compute forwarding tables.
-It has been used in interconnected Token Ring networks and is used in some wireless networks.
+It has been used in interconnecting Token Ring networks and in some wireless networks.
 Intuitively, `Source routing` enables a destination to automatically discover the paths from a given source towards itself.
 This technique requires nodes to change some information inside some packets.
 For simplicity, let us assume that the `data plane` supports two types of packets :

  - the `data packets`
  - the `control packets`